master-of-zen/BOPUS/README.md

 1. Clone and install [Visqol](https://github.com/google/visqol).
 2. Put models in same directory where is your audio file.
 3. Clone and build bopus, execute it in same folder with input file and `models` from visqol folder.

-The following instructions for BOPUS can be found below.
+The following instructions for compiling BOPUS can be found below.

 ## How to compile BOPUS itself(Linux only for now)
 1st part (Installing Rust dependencies.
 You will need to install curl to do this one)